TomFern/devops-course-final/README.md

 - A Continuous Integration pipeline with the following jobs:
   - Build or download dependencies.
 Cache the project dependencies.
   - Linter.
-Use pyflake to lint your Python code
+Use pylint to lint your Python code
   - Dependency security scanning.
 Ensure there are no vulnerabilities
   - Static security scanning.
 Ensure there are no vulnerabilities
   - Unit tests